norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 One of my favorite productivity tools added an AI-powered filter builder about a month ago.
 Instead of typing the filter code `(tomorrow | next+week)`, I can now type `show me events that are scheduled for tomorrow or next week`.
 Then the assistant chugs for about 10 seconds, and replaces my natural language text with `(tomorrow | next+week)`.
 It's a cute novelty, but the filter already had great filter hints - this is slower and requires more typing than the product they already offered.
 I've never used it since, and I would be amazed to learn that general adoption is any different.
 Take advantage of how amazingly easy it is to validate GenAI demand before you build (or as soon as possible if you are already building) and you'll be that much closer to a viable product.

-### Treat Ground Truth Like an Evil Genie
+### Ground Truth is a Magic Lamp
-Ambiguous wishes are the downfall of fairy tail magic lamps; a man wishes for wealth, and the genie transforms him into a rich miser on his death bed.
-Your ground truth datasets are as equally sensitive to ambiguity.
+In every magic lamp story, the genie tricks

 Ground truth datasets for your product should be largely the domain of the Product Owner, and should reflect an iteratively tightening understanding of what success looks like.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM2MzYyNjk4OSw5OTkwNTE5MTUsLTE3OD
+eyJoaXN0b3J5IjpbMTU2NzQ2ODA0OSw5OTkwNTE5MTUsLTE3OD
 MwNjYxNzIsLTE5ODAxOTM2NjgsLTQyOTI0MTA4OSwtMTYwOTY3
 MTEzLC02OTg2MTM1MjAsLTUwOTM5MTc2OSwyMDg2MTM4NTk3LD
 MwOTk2NDc3OCwtMjA1NjM1OTgyOSwxNTQzODY2NjU1LDkwNDcx